scikit-hep/boost-histogram/docs/usage/histogram.rst

 Special care was taken to ensure that this is fast and efficient.
-Please use the latest version of the Pickle protocol you feel comfortable using; you cannot use version 0, the version that is default on Python 2.
+Please use the latest version of the Pickle protocol you feel comfortable using; you cannot use version 0, the version that used to be default on Python 2.
 The most recent versions provide performance benefits.

 You can nest this in other Python structures, like dictionaries, and save those instead.